Clever, Missouri: Geography

 Clever is located on the Springfield Plateau of the Missouri Ozarks, 14.5 mi southwest of Springfield at an elevation of 1398 ft.
 The town lies in the western panhandle of Christian County, just south of Missouri Highway 14 between Nixa and Billings.
 The town of Republic and the Wilson's Creek National Battlefield are approximately six miles to the north and northeast.

 According to the United States Census Bureau, the city has a total area of 1.26 sqmi, all land.

 History

 Lincoln Township and the land that would eventually become the town of Clever remained largely unsettled for many years after Missouri became a state in 1821.
 A U.S. Government land survey wasn't conducted until 1834, and the first land transaction wasn't registered until 1845.
-With the coming of more settlement to southwest Missouri also came the Old Wire Road.
+The coming of more settlement to southwest Missouri also came with the Old Wire Road.
 Following a portion of the Great Osage Trail, the road extended from St. Louis, Missouri southwest to Fort Smith, Arkansas passing through Springfield, Missouri and on through Christian county.
-Along with supply trains and settlers headed for Fort Smith, the Butterfield Overland Mail also made use of the road from 1858 to 1861.
-A telegraph line ran along the same route as well, giving rise to its name.
+Along with supply trains and settlers headed for Fort Smith.
+The Butterfield Overland Mail Route 1858-1861 period passed through after a change of horses at Ashmore Station.
+Butterfield Overland Mail A telegraph line ran along the same route as well, giving rise to its name.